 2. Stewart's tying instructions assume you are fishing eyeless hooks on a gut tippet.
 To stay as true to his instructions as possible, though, (well, other than tying without a vise of course) begin the thread about midshank and wrap towards the eye where you form the head with a few turns of thread.

 3. Tie on the starling feather with the shaft towards the hook bend and the feather extending past the eye.
 Break or cut the feather stem.
 Although you can make Stewart Spiders with feathers from other birds, the long, lance shaped feather of the starling is particularly well suited.
 The iridescence of starling feathers may be one of the reasons this fly is so productive.
 Golden plover feathers aren't quite as lance shaped, but they do make a beautiful spider!

 4. In his tying instructions, Stewart specified that the starling feather should be twisted around the thread.
 This makes it look a bit like a dubbing brush or a chenille.
 The thread and feather together are then wrapped around the hook, palmer fashion, down towards the hook bend.
 He states that "This is a very rough and simple mode of dressing a spider, and does not make it so neat as if the feather were put on by a pair of nippers [hackle pliers], but it is more natural-looking, and much more durable, as the feather is fastened on by the thread the whole way down."
 Saying "it does not make it so neat" is an understatement.
 Tying it as Stewart did makes a very scruffy looking fly.
 That may be another reason they aren't sold commercially.
 I suspect they are much better at catching fish than fishermen.

 To tie the fly the way Dave Hughes described, start the thread at the hook eye and wrap halfway down the shank and back to just behind the eye.
 Tie in the starling feather by the stem (with the feather extending out over the eye) and then wrap the thread back to the middle of the hook shank.
 Wrap 3-5 turns of the starling hackle back to the middle of the shank and tie off with three turns of thread.
 Clip or break off the excess hackle.
 Work the thread back to the hook eye wiggling the bobbin holder so that the thread goes between the hackle fibers rather than matting them down.
 Tie a small head and whip finish.

 You can also tie Stewart Black Spiders on regular dry or wet fly hooks.
 The fly shown to the right is tied on a Daiichi 1190 barbless dry fly hook.
 The fly will look a bit strange compared to most flies, as the rear half of the hook will be completely bare.
 However, it will look much closer to the flies that WC Stewart and James Baillie tied over 150 years ago.
-And if the fish like it I suppose you could get used to it, too.